 You can either use a shelf you already have, build one out of wood or cardboard boxes or purchase a ready made one such as the Melissa & Doug Wooden Grocery Store and Lemonade Stand.

-This set comes with all items seen in the picture, including the apron, basket, signs, money, food and grocery list writing pad!
-There are 93 pieces in total (this includes the play money).
+This set comes with all items seen in the picture, including the apron, money, bag, food, etc.

 Melissa & Doug Wooden Food Groups Set